Ajaitly7/Aarushi-Portfolio/final-project-part-two.md

 - Western Pennsylvania Regional Data Center – Healthy Ride / POGOH trip and station datasets.
 - U.S. Census Bureau – American Community Survey (ACS) data for neighborhood-level demographics.
 - POGOH (Pittsburgh’s bike-share system) website and public data documentation.

+## AI References:

+I used an AI assistant (ChatGPT, GPT-5.1 Thinking) to:

+- Help translate my Part I outline into a more detailed storyboard and Shorthand structure.
+- Draft an initial version of my user research protocol (research questions and script) and findings summary.

+I conducted the **actual user interviews** myself and synthesized their feedback into the design changes listed above.
+I reviewed and edited all AI-generated text to ensure that it reflects my own project, data, and design decisions.